-The numbers of students on academic probation or suspension, however, have decreased through the years with a slight elevation in 2005.
+The numbers of students on academic probation or suspension have decreased since 2005.

 The pass rates of students in programs requiring a license to be employed in South Carolina are also a major indicator of student learning as well as an overall indicator of the strength of the program.
-Presently, WTC has only two programs requiring such an examination: Cosmetology and Nail Technology.
-The Nail Technology Program is the newest of the programs, beginning for the first time in spring of 2005.
-The data below, however, reflects a slight downturn for 2006-2007, but measures have been implemented for improvement in coming years.
+Presently, WTC has only three programs requiring such an examination: Cosmetology, Nail Technology, and Practical Nursing.
+The Practical Nursing Program is the newest of the programs, beginning for the first time in fall 2006.
+In 2006-2007, the Cosmetology and Nail Technology programs encountered a slight downturn in pass rates, but measures for improvement were implemented and the licensure pass rates for 2007-08 reflect the level of improvement.